Jormungand (manga): Drama CD

 A 6-part Drama CD had been released prior to the anime, based on the Orchestra story arc.
 Of all the voice actors involved in the CD, only Unsho Ishizuka reprised his role as Lehm while the voice actors for everyone else involved in the drama were replaced.

 Radio show

-A radio show dedicated to Jormungand has been made public with Shizuka Ito and Mutsumi Tamura as the hosts.
+A radio show hosted by voice actors Shizuka Itō and Mutsumi Tamura was broadcast in 2012 to promote the series.

 Reception

 Scott Green, writing for Ain't It Cool News, summed up the series as being enjoyable, but underachieving.
 Matthew Warner feels that the story in the fourth volume is more focused on the business of trading weapons, describing it as a nice change of pace for the story, but Warner was disappointed that the violence and "dark, twisted plot points" of earlier volumes in the series were not present.
 Erica Friedman, organiser of Yuricon, noted the yuri potential of Valmet, but declared the manga to be "just a dumb manga that I really like".
 Karen Maeda enjoyed the action shown in the sixth volume, regarding the panels as being easy to follow, and hoped that Jormungand would be produced as an anime.

 Anime News Network's review of Jormungand points out the "challenging ideas about war, peace, and world affairs—and throws in some whiz-bang military action for good measure."

 In Japan, the manga's 9th Volume sold 41,712 copies in a week for a total of 42,337 in the 27th place out of 30.
 Jormungand's 11th Volume was in 10th place and had sold 70,593 copies.
 It later placed itself in the 20th place out of 30, selling 34,697 copies weekly for a total of 105,290.